RisingToTheSky/Knight-Travails/README.md

-# Template
+# Knight Travails

-This is my template repository for future projects with JavaScript.
+This is my Knight Travails project for The Odin Project.